IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

 that when application binaries such as WAR, EAR JAR files are dropped into the directory, Liberty will automatically deploy and start the application.
-Use of this directory is great for development, but not recommended for deployments to production environments where the “**apps**” directory, which is not monitored, is intended to be used.
+Use of this directory is great for development, but not recommended for deployments to production environments, whereas the “**apps**” directory, which is not monitored, is intended to be used for production deployments.

 In this lab, you will copy the PlantsByWebSphere EAR file into the “**apps**” directory, which will get deployed when the Liberty server